 Time: Five hours

 Number: 55 - 75 children plus teachers and chaperones

-This program is similar to our Friday at the Fort program but is designed for smaller groups.
+This program is similar to our Friday-at-the-Fort program but is shorter and designed for smaller groups.
 Click here for full details.

 Time: Two hours

 Number: 10 - 30 children plus teachers and chaperones

 Historic Hats of Arizona - A Traveling Trunk Program for the Classroom